Polynomial and Parallelizable Preconditioning for Block Tridiagonal Positive Definite Matrices: Introduction

 \section{Introduction}

 The efficient solution of moderately large-scale linear systems arising from the Karush-Kuhn-Tucker (KKT) conditions in optimal control problems (OCPs) is a fundamental challenge in model predictive control (MPC) and trajectory optimization~\cite{betts1998survey}.
-These problems are central to enabling real-time, high-performance robotic behaviors in tasks ranging from locomotion to manipulation~\cite{hogan2018reactive,sleiman2021unified,grandia2023perceptive,tranzatto2022cerberus,wensing2023optimization}.
-The structure of these systems, typically characterized by a block tridiagonal positive definite matrix due to stage-wise equality constraints, makes direct factorization computationally prohibitive for large problem instances.
+These problems are central to enabling real-time, high-performance robotic behaviors in tasks ranging from locomotion to manipulation~\cite{hogan2018reactive,grandia2023perceptive}.
+While these systems are typically characterized by a block tridiagonal positive definite matrix~\cite{adabag2024mpcgpu,bu2024symmetric}, direct factorization is computationally prohibitive for large problem instances.
 This necessitates the development of custom solvers optimized for scalable efficiency on their target computational platforms~\cite{adabag2024mpcgpu,nguyen2024tinympc}.

-At the same, as Moore’s law slows and traditional CPU performance scaling stagnates~\cite{esmaeilzadeh2011dark,venkatesh2010conservation}, interest in acceleration on parallel computational hardware, such as GPUs, has greatly increased.
-As a result, iterative methods, particularly the Conjugate Gradient (CG) algorithm~\cite{eisenstat1981efficient}, have grown in popularity as they are well-suited for parallel computation~\cite{helfenstein2012parallel,schubiger2020gpu}.
-However, the performance of these iterative solvers is strongly dependent on the choice of numerical preconditioners, which are essential for both the convergence and the computational efficiency of the algorithm~\cite{saad2003iterative}.
+At the same time, as Moore’s law slows, traditional CPU performance scaling has stagnated~\cite{esmaeilzadeh2011dark}, increasing interest in algorithms amenable to acceleration on parallel computational hardware (e.g, GPUs).
+This has led to increased use of iterative methods like the Preconditioned Conjugate Gradient (PCG)~\cite{eisenstat1981efficient,helfenstein2012parallel,schubiger2020gpu,adabag2024mpcgpu}, whose performance is dependent on the quality of preconditioners~\cite{saad2003iterative}.
+Unfortunately, many popular preconditioners place limitations on the underlying matrix structure (e.g., non-negativity of off-diagonal entries~\cite{yun1998block}, diagonal dominance~\cite{concus1985block}, Toeplitz structure~\cite{di1993cg}), or are not inherently parallel-friendly (e.g., block incomplete factorization~\cite{yun1998block,concus1985block}, SDP-based preconditioners~\cite{qu2024optimal}), limiting their applicability for parallel computation of OCP KKT systems.

-Unfortunately, many popular preconditioners place limitations on the underlying matrix structure and as such only support specific classes of problems.
-For example, block-structure preconditioners may require non-negativity of off-diagonal entries (M-matrix)~\cite{yun1998block}, or diagonal dominance~\cite{concus1985block}, or specific sparsity patterns (e.g. Toeplitz structure~\cite{di1993cg}).
-For the structured KKT matrices arising from OCPs, none of these properties hold.
-Similarly, many standard preconditioning techniques based on optimization methods (e.g. SDP)~\cite{qu2024optimal} and block incomplete factorization~\cite{yun1998block,concus1985block} are not inherently parallel-friendly, limiting their effectiveness in GPU-accelerated and distributed computing settings.